Welding Robots: Types, Advantages, and Limitations

 Currently, welding robots account for 20 percent of the total amount of welding in the USA.
 However, this number is rising fast.
 Generally speaking, industries use robotic welding where high production rates are required.
 Spot welding, usually used in the automotive industry, is one of the most popular welding robots.
 Yet, arc welding is also becoming an increasingly popular choice for the use of welding robots.

-What Are the Different Robot Welders In The Market?
+What Are the Different Welding Robots In The Market?

 There are many brands of robotic welders in the market.
 But for this article, let’s talk about the different types of robots based on the welding processes they use.

 - Robot Laser Welding

 The automotive manufacturing industry commonly uses resistance spot welding.
 It’s a resistance welding process that uses larger electrical currents to join two or more sheets in a single location.

 Spot welding robots are articulating robots.
 They are robots that have rotary joints that have a range of anywhere from two to 10 axes.
 Spot welding robots have a servo motor equipped with a high-resolution encoder that accurately controls the motion of the spot welding gun.
 The welding gun has a pair of electrodes that can open and close.
 It also comes with software that controls the acceleration, position, and force of the robotic arm.

 Collaborative robot welding, or cobot welding for short, is also a robotic arm, usually 6-axis, with a welding torch as its end effector.
 Unlike industrial robots, cobots can work alongside humans.
 Because of this, there is no need to house them in a welding robot cell.
 You can only take care of the welding safety (flash, splatter).
 They are also easy to deploy and redeploy to different tasks.